luiul/statistics-meets-logistics/README.md

 - Logistics Regression
 - Machine Learning
 - Revise the lecture before the presentation!
-- Convert rawTimesamp feature into a datetime object > useful later for feature engineering
+- Convert [rawTimesamp](https://stackoverflow.com/questions/19231871/convert-unix-time-to-readable-date-in-pandas-dataframe) feature into a datetime object > useful later for feature engineering (see [documentation](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.to_datetime.html))

 ## In Progress

 - Pandas
 - Make an outline of the project
 - Decide what are the relevant categorial columns for the project
+- Make a [data column reference](https://www.notion.so/ac02bfefe61246918aabf0e6094f18c9) in HTML (see [data type](https://en.wikipedia.org/wiki/Data_type), [7 data types](https://towardsdatascience.com/7-data-types-a-better-way-to-think-about-data-types-for-machine-learning-939fae99a689); use Notion or [Tables Generator](https://www.tablesgenerator.com/html_tables))

 ## Resolved